Skip to main content

 The degree to which we didn’t get that care is the degree to which that stress became traumatic.

-To be clear, most stress is manageable with the right amount of internal and external support, either during or after the event.
+Most stress is manageable—with the right support, whether during or after the event.

 Trauma is the unprocessed stress that gets stuck inside us in the absence of the right kind of support.

-That’s why, in the next chapters, we’ll look at ways to rewire how we handle stress, both on our own and with others.
+That’s why, in the next chapters, we’ll explore how to rewire our stress response, both on our own and with others.

-It’s critical to get our internal and external support teams in place.
-Then, and only then, will we go back and face the events that overwhelmed us in the past.
+We need both our internal and external support in place—before we go back and face what overwhelmed us.

-We’re wired to deal with the challenges that come while protecting our community, with our community.
-Our species has thrived across this planet because of our ability to group up and tackle challenges too big for any one of us to handle alone.
+We’re wired to face challenges that arise while protecting our community with our community.
+Our species has thrived by coming together to face what no one can handle alone.

 Key takeaways: